KubaP/Powershell-ytdlWrapper/README.md

 ⚠Whilst there are no platform-specific features in use, this module has not yet been tested on either `macOS` or `Linux` so there are no guarantees it will work 100% of the time.

-## Basic Usage
 ### Invoking youtube-dl
 To invoke youtube-dl with a pre-configured configuration file, run:
 ```powershell
 PS C:\> Invoke-YoutubeDl -Path "~\config.txt"
 ```
-This command will invoke youtube-dl against the configuration file "config.txt".
-This configuration file must be complete and valid, otherwise youtube-dl will error.
+This command will invoke youtube-dl against the configuration file `config.txt`.
+This configuration file must be complete and valid, otherwise youtube-dl will fail and error.

+⚠This module has a complex feature-set.
+Please read the **help pages** for a full rundown.

 ## Information & Features
 ### Documentation
-⚠This module has a complex feature-set.
-Please read the `help pages`.
 For a detailed rundown and explanation of all the features in this module, view the **help page** by running:
 ```powershell
 Get-Help about_ytdlWrapper